synw/django-mqueue/docs/realtime/index.rst

 to tell mqueue not to save the event into the database.
 Do not set if you want it recorded in the db as well.

-Note: if not stream is True and no channel is provided the event will be pushed to the default public channel set in django-instant.
+Note: if stream is True and no channel is provided the event will be pushed to the default public channel set in django-instant.